joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/24/us/politics/trump-graham-south-carolina-endorsement.html

 **Man Who Told of a Childhood With Wolves Dies at 80**\
-`Marcos Rodríguez Pantoja’s improbably story of a wild youth became the subject of a study, and inspired a novel and film.`\
+`Marcos Rodríguez Pantoja’s improbable story of a wild youth became the subject of a study, and inspired a novel and film.`\
 https://www.nytimes.com/2026/08/24/world/europe/spain-wolf-boy-dead.html

 **Can You Identify These Current Best Sellers?**\